Frequently Asked Questions

 This means you won’t be locked in to a contract long-term, and that at any time you’ll be free to end your relationship with me and take over management of your AdWords account.
 However, I do encourage you to try AdWords with me for at least two or three months to see the benefits.

 How much should I spend on AdWords advertising?

 “There’s no minimum spending requirement – the amount you pay for AdWords is up to you.
-You can, for instance, set a daily budget of five dollars and a maximum cost of ten cents for each click on your ad.”
+You can, for instance, set a daily budget of twenty dollars and a maximum cost of fifty cents for each click on your ad.”